davidcallanan/os-series/README.md

 ## Build

 Enter build environment:
+ - Linux: `docker run --rm -it -v "$pwd":/root/env myos-buildenv`
- - Linux or MacOS: `docker run --rm -it -v "$pwd":/root/env myos-buildenv`
+ - MacOS: `docker run --rm -it -v "$PWD":/root/env myos-buildenv`
  - Windows (CMD): `docker run --rm -it -v "%cd%":/root/env myos-buildenv`
  - Windows (PowerShell): `docker run --rm -it -v "${pwd}:/root/env" myos-buildenv`
  - NOTE: If you are having trouble with an unshared drive, ensure your docker daemon has access to the drive you're development environment is in.
 For Docker Desktop, this is in "Settings > Shared Drives" or "Settings > Resources > File Sharing".